fauxpark/oled-core/README.md

 # oled-core: SSD1306 in Java
 This is a driver for the [Adafruit SSD1306 OLED display](https://www.adafruit.com/categories/98) on the Raspberry Pi, written (almost) completely in Java.
-It makes use of the [Pi4J](https://github.com/Pi4J/pi4j) library, which does all the fiddly bits in native code to operate the GPIO pins and drive the SPI interface.
+It makes use of the [Pi4J](https://github.com/Pi4J/pi4j) library, which does all the fiddly bits in native code to operate the GPIO pins and drive the SPI and I<sup>2</sup>C interfaces.

 The aim of this project is to abstract away the low-level aspects of the SSD1306 and focus on manipulating the contents of the screen through a very simple API.